nahuegallinoti/lungo-token-nft/README.md

   *NFT_CONTRACT_ADDRESS: contract address NFT *MARKETPLACE_CONTRACT_ADDRESS: contract address Market NFT *TOKEN_CONTRACT_ADDRESS: contract address LUNGO token

+5. Execute the following commands on the folder
+   -npm i -g lite-server
+   -lite-server

   Tip: You can load in ReMix your deployed contracts on Ganache.
 So every transaction to each contract will be log in Ganache